get-fooby/get-fooby.github.io/_posts/2018-03-03-Installing-and-Configuring-OpenSSH-Server-on-Kali.md

 Change to:
 PermitRootLogin yes
 ```

+We set `PermitRootLogin` to yes so we can copy the keys to the server with a tool instead of editing the `authorized_keys` file manually.

 # Creating SSH Keys

 Instead of typing the password over the ssh session, OpenSSH supports public key cryptography with the use of a Private/Public key pair.